in-toto/attestation/spec/v1/digest_set.md

 ### Use cases for non-cryptographic, immutable, digests

-Sometimes users have a need to refer to something by some other immutable identifier.
-Either because the content can't be hashed traditionally, because it's impractical to hash traditionally, or because they interact with the content through an interface that doesn't expose them to the entirety of the content.
+While cryptographic digests are the strongly recommended immutable identifier, users might have need to refer to an artifact by some other means.
+For example, it might be technically infeasible to compute a digest over the content, or because the user might interact with the content through an interface that doesn't expose them to the entirety of the content.

-In these situations users may wish to use other identifiers in a DigestSet.
+In these situations, users MAY use a non-cryptographic identifier in a DigestSet so long as the risk of the object being mutated is acceptable for the application.
-Those users should be careful to understand the trust that they're placing in the identifier to be sure that it meets their needs.

 One concrete example of where a non-cryptographic hash can be useful is when referring to Virtual Machine images.
 Often these images are very large